Saint Colluthus: Hagiographical Life

-According to his Hagiography, Colluthus' father was the governor of the Upper Egyptian city of Ansena.
+According to his Hagiography, Colluthus' father was the governor of Antinoöpolis.
 His parents were both Christians.
-He lived a celibate, although his sister was married to Arianus, who became Ansena's governor after the departure of Colluthus' father.
+He lived a celibate life, although his sister was married to Arianus, who became governor of Antinoöpolis after the departure of Colluthus' father.

 Colluthus was a physician who did not charge money for his services.
-When Roman emperor Diocletian began his persecutions of Christians, Arianus apostatized in order to keep his position as a governor.
+When Roman emperor Diocletian began his persecution of the Christians, Arianus apostatized in order to keep his position as a governor.
 When Colluthus rebuked Arianus for persecuting the Christians, Arianus sent him to the governor of Oxyrhynchus who threw him in prison for three years.
 Colluthus' sister unsuccessfully mediated for his release.
 After three years, a different governor of Oxyrhynchus took Colluthus out of prison, tortured him, and eventually cut his head off on 25 Pashons.